thousandlemons/pdf-client/README.md

 ## <a name="release" style="color: #000;"></a> Install

-The latest release is pdf-client-2.0.1, released on 10 Sep 2016.
+The latest release is pdf-client-2.0.2, released on 6 Dec 2016.

 To install the package using pip: